- Facts and figures on tuition fees and student finance

 - £340.7 million on bursaries and scholarships

-- £7.8 million in ‘student choice’ support, where the student can choose how they receive the money (e.g. as a bursary, waiver, discount or other type of award).
+- £7.8 million in ‘student choice’ support, where the student can choose how they receive the money (i.e. as a bursary, waiver, discount or other type of award)

-All institutions charging more than the basic tuition fee are obliged to offer National Scholarship Programme (NSP) awards of at least £3,000 to first-year students with a household income of £25,000 (institutions may also use their own targeting criteria).
+In 2013-14, all institutions charging more than the basic tuition fee are obliged to offer National Scholarship Programme (NSP) awards of at least £3,000 to eligible first-year students: to be eligible students must have a household income of £25,000 or under, plus institutions may also use their own additional targeting criteria.
 More information on the NSP.

-In addition, 114 higher education institutions (92 per cent) are offering other bursaries and scholarships aimed at students from under-represented groups.
+In addition, 109 higher education institutions (89 per cent) are offering other bursaries and scholarships aimed at students from under-represented groups in 2013-14.
 The criteria used are:

 - students’ household or family income